demeralde/react-matrix-code/README.md

-# matrix-code-rain
+# react-matrix-code
 High-performance, simulated code rain from The Matrix.